uschpc/TAC450-DataScience-Fall2025/week5/README.md

 First login to CARC OnDemand: https://ondemand.carc.usc.edu/ and request a 'Discovery Cluster Shell Access' within OpenOnDemand.

 We will use Conda to build software packages.
-If it is the first time you are using Conda, make sure you follow the guide of how to use Conda with this link: https://www.carc.usc.edu/user-guides/data-science/building-conda-environment
+If it is the first time you are using Conda, make sure you follow the guide of week3.

 We need to request an interactive session:
 ```bash